-Google Drive Data Import – Importing Data from Your Google Drive for Planning Routes
+Google Drive Data Import – Plan Routes With Google Drive Data

 Google Drive is one of the most popular and widely used file storage and synchronization services in the world that is used by many modern businesses of all sizes for storing their valuable information.
 For maximum efficiency, Route4Me provides frictionless integration of its dynamic routing software with Google Drive, allowing you to access, import, and optimize your routing data in a fast and effortless manner.
 Thus, you are able to import spreadsheets with route data into the system directly from your Google Drive and then use the imported data for planning and optimizing the most cost-effective routes.
 Being able to import data into your Route4Me account right from your Google Drive allows you to access your information from any point in the world and make your routing and logistics operations more mobile and flexible without having to rely on hard drive storages or being attached to a single computer or mobile device.

 To plan one or multiple new routes with the data imported from your Google Drive, first, go to “Plan New Route” from the navigation menu.